XaviaII/Vuforia_AR/README.md

 3) Open The Project with Unity

-Open the SampleScene under Scenes
-Enable your webcam in the ARCamera Settings
-(Open Vuforia Engine configuration)
+Open the SampleScene under Scenes and enable your webcam in the ARCamera Settings (Open Vuforia Engine configuration)